TravelLifestyle

 Best Time To Visit Oahu : The best times of the year to visit are during the American summer.
 You will enjoy an endless stream of sunshine throughout your stay so you can make the most of the beaches.
 However, in the winter, Oahu becomes a surfing mecca and the best board riders from around the world come to surf the huge waves on the North Shore, which is an attraction in itself.

-By Jackson Groves from The Journey Era
+By Jackson Groves of The Journey Era

 5. Sicily, Italy